ddiLab/SageEdu/setup/general/pythonSetup.md

 	3. With this virtual environment, site packages and dependencies can be organized separate from the rest of the machine, so always be conscious of where you are working
 8. Run the command:
     `(my_project_env)user@host:~$ python3 -m pip install --upgrade pip`
-9. We will now add an important command to the startup files of the terminal so that packages install and run correctly in the virtual environment
+9. We will now add an important command to the startup files of the terminal so that packages install and run correctly in the virtual environment. **Only necessary once per nano machine**
 	1. Deactivate your virtual environment and run the command
 	    `$ vi ~/.bashrc`
 	2. Click the letter "i" on your keyboard to go into insert mode (able to edit the file)